 National Architectural Accrediting Board (NAAB)

-Kean University School of Public Architecture is in the candidacy phase for offering the following NAAB-accredited degree program:
+Wenzhou-Kean University School of Public Architecture was granted candidacy status for the following professional degree program(s) in architecture:

 Master of Architecture (preprofessional degree + 55 graduate credit hours)

 Year candidacy awarded: 2020

 Earliest graduation date projected to meet NCARB education requirement: 2023

 In order to promote transparency in the process of accreditation in architecture education, the following documents are available to the public as they are prepared as part of the candidacy process in the Executive Director’s Office, located on the Ge He Kai Hall(GHKH A201):